-TTS Engine An optional Text-to-Speech engine provides the ability to playback very dynamic types of data, such as names and addresses, that cannot be represented using audio files.
+Component Description TTS Engine An optional Text-to-Speech engine provides the ability to playback very dynamic types of data, such as names and addresses, that cannot be represented using audio files.
 It also allows administrators to create new prompts on the fly without the time and cost overheads of a traditional recording studio.
+UniMRCP A system which allows MRCP based systems to communicate with non- MRCP based ASR/TTS engines.
+Google Speech API A cloud speech transcription system which reflects exactly what was said by the caller rather than using the grammar based system used by traditional ASRs.